 Alcohol abstinence is doubtless the most effective measure against a hangover.
 However, if you cannot wholly abstain, consider trying the following the next time you plan to drink.

-Eating some pasta, brown rice, and other crab-rich meals can help to slow down the rate at which your bloodstream absorbs the alcohol.
+Eating some pasta, brown rice, and other carb-rich meals can help to slow down the rate at which your bloodstream absorbs the alcohol.
 This can also prevent hangover symptoms the following day.

 - Choose light-colored drinks